morlandi/django-datatables-view/README.rst

     - True: use Model's field choices;
         + failing that, we might use "autofilter"; that is: collect the list of distinct values from db table
         + or, for **BooleanField** columns, provide (None)/Yes/No choice sequence
-        + calculated column the attribute 'boolean'=True are treated as BooleanFields
+        + calculated columns with attribute 'boolean'=True are treated as BooleanFields
     - ((key1, value1), (key2, values), ...) : use supplied sequence of choices

 autofilter